lilymtang/judge-a-book-by-its-cover/README.md

 - Room is used to persist the books that a user has saved to their shelf.
 - Calls to Room are made from nonblocking coroutines.

+### Future Work

+- Incorporate data from Google Books API to build a search by keyword and search by genre feature
+- Dark mode browsing
+- See best seller lists by list name
+- View best seller lists by date (see previous weeks best sellers and not just current week's)
+- Leverage Dagger2 for dependency injection